Allen-Synthesis/EuroPi/software/contrib/gates_and_triggers.md

 Gate/trigger input on `din` should be at least 0.8V.
 Ideally the trigger duration should be at least 10ms, though shorter triggers may be usable.

-`ain` expects an input range of 0-10V.  `k2` acts as an attenuverter for this input signal.
+`ain` expects an input range of 0-10V.  `k2` acts as an attenuator for this input signal.

 The gate output on `cv1` has a range of 50ms to 1s, depending on the position of `k1`.
 The knob response is quadratic, giving finer precision at the higher (clockwise) end.

 When `ain` receives maximum voltage and `k2` is set to maximum gain, the duration of the gate on `cv1` is increased by 2 seconds, giving an absolute maximum gate duration of 3 seconds.
-When `k2` is set to negative gain the minimum gate duration remains 50ms.

 ## Timing Diagram